marcnol/pyHiM/docs/source/getting_started/typical_run.md

    conda activate pyHiM
 	pyHiM.py
 	```
 5. When computing is done, the results will be stored within the folders created at the `input_directory`.
-Each module or feature will store its results in a single folder.
+Each module will store its results in a single folder.
 A summary of all the results and outputs is provided in a markdown file that will be created at the `input_directory`.